jlmaurer/gemlab/fringe/tutorial_MLE.md

 ## Step 3.
 Unwrapping the interferograms

+You must create the geometry **before running Step 3**.
+While Step 3 may still run if you manually create the `multilook.py` file, Step 4 will not work unless the geometry is properly set up.

+Make sure to run `make_geometry.py` inside the `geometry` folder.

-Go to the PS_DS folder and run the commands below.
-Remember to change the value of rangelooks (rlks, `-r`) and azimuthlooks (alks, `-a`).
+Then, navigate to the `PS_DS` folder and run the following commands.
+Be sure to set the rangelooks (`-r`) and azimuthlooks (`-a`) values according to your needs — and they must match the values you used in `make_geometry.py`.

-Here we set rangelooks as 9 and azimuthlooks as 3 as an example.
+In the example below, we use rangelooks = 9 and azimuthlooks = 3 (i.e., `python make_geometry.py -r 9 -a 3`).

 ```bash